 In 1992, 30-paired vegetation monitoring plots (15 fenced, 15 unfenced) were erected within the park's forests to detect changes in the abundance and species composition of the forest understory plant community over time.
+Fencing consists of woven wire with 3- to 4-inch openings to allow most small animals to move freely through the fence.
 Within fenced plots, the typical plant species expected for the area are present.
 Outside fenced areas, the forest floor is essentially bare or dominated by nonnative plant species.
 Between 1993 and 2003, the number of plant species present in fenced plots increased 27-32% and the number of species in unfenced plots decreased 6-15% over time.
 By 2003, on average, only 28% of the plants present in the fenced plots were also present in the unfenced plots (Diefenbach 2007).